cisagov/development-guide/CONTRIBUTING.md

 you attempt to commit.
 If you want to run the checks against the entire repo, just execute `pre-commit run --all-files`.

+## Quality Assurance/Code reviews ##

+In order to maintain standardization with practices, ensure security standards are being met, and to incorporate third party code as seamlessly as possible, submitted code will go through our quality assurance team.
+Code contributors are welcome to start communications with QA as early as project inception, but will need to engage prior to any code submissions.

+Third parties are responsible for coordinating initial code reviews between members of their support teams to ensure quality code is merged

 ## Public domain ##

 This project is in the public domain within the United States, and